gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 ## Component CSS

 Gatsby has a wealth of options available for styling components.
-Let's explore the most popular method: CSS modules.

-Note: CSS-in-JS is another viable method for styling components which solves many of the problems with traditional CSS.
-We don't have room to focus on it in this tutorial, so we'll point you to the following resources for backgroung reading on CSS-in-JS:
+For the sake of efficiency, let's explore the most popular method: CSS modules.
+To learn two alternative ways to use CSS with Gatsby, click here to read the guides about [Glamor](/docs/glamor.md) and [Styled Components](/docs/styled-components.md).
+These styling options use CSS-in-JS, which solves many of the problems with traditional CSS.
+We'll also point you to the following resources for background reading on CSS-in-JS:

 [Christopher "vjeux" Chedeau's 2014 presentation that sparked this movement](https://speakerdeck.com/vjeux/react-css-in-js) as well as